rumialirome-ship-it/ABexch/README.md

 -   **View real-time logs:** `pm2 logs ababa-backend`
 -   **Restart the application:** `pm2 restart ababa-backend`
 -   **Stop the application:** `pm2 stop ababa-backend`

+### 10. Troubleshooting

+#### Diagnosing "Nothing Happens" or Data Not Loading

+If the application loads but data seems to be missing or actions don't work, follow these steps to find the problem.

+1.  **Check the Backend Logs First**
+    This is the most important step.
+Check if your backend is running and if it has any errors.
+    ```bash
+    pm2 logs ababa-backend
+    ```
+    Look for any red error messages, especially related to the database connection.
+If the logs say the app is crashing or in a restart loop, you must fix the error there first.

+2.  **Check the Browser's Developer Console**
+    -   Open your website in Chrome or Firefox.
+    -   Press `F12` to open the Developer Tools.
+    -   Click on the **"Console"** tab.
+Look for any red error messages.
+    -   Click on the **"Network"** tab.
+Refresh the page or try to log in.
+Look for any rows that are red.
+Click on them to see the error.
+        -   **CORS Error:** If you see an error about `Cross-Origin Request Blocked`, it means your `CORS_ORIGIN` in `backend/.env` is wrong.
+It must exactly match the URL in your browser bar (`https://abexch.live`).
+After changing it, you must restart the backend: `pm2 restart ababa-backend`.
+        -   **502 Bad Gateway:** This means Nginx cannot talk to your backend.
+This usually happens if the backend isn't running.
+Check the PM2 logs from step 1.
+        -   **404 Not Found:** This could mean your Nginx `location /api/` block is misconfigured.

+3.  **Check Nginx Logs**
+    If you suspect a problem with Nginx (like a 502 error), check its error log for more details:
+    ```bash
+    sudo tail -f /var/log/nginx/error.log
+    ```

+#### Error: `EADDRINUSE: address already in use :::3001`

+This common error means another process is already using port 3001.

+**Solution:**

+1. First, ensure any existing PM2 process for the app is stopped and deleted to get a clean start:
+    ```bash
+    pm2 stop ababa-backend
+    pm2 delete ababa-backend
+    ```

+2. Find the process that is still using the port:
+    ```bash
+    sudo lsof -i :3001
+    ```
+    This command will show you the process ID (PID) using the port.

+3. Stop the process using its PID.
+Replace `<PID>` with the number from the previous command's output.
+    ```bash
+    sudo kill -9 <PID>
+    ```

+4. Now, you can safely restart your backend application with PM2 from within the `backend` directory:
+    ```bash
+    pm2 start dist/server.js --name "ababa-backend"
+    pm2 save # Don't forget to save the process list
+    ```